seagle0128/doom-modeline/README.md

 - A customizable mode-line height (see doom-modeline-height)
 - An error/warning count segment for flycheck
 - A workspace number segment for eyebrowse
-- A window number segment for window-numbering
+- A window number segment for winum and window-numbering

 ## Install